gangleton/goodspot/README.md

 5a.
 If they haven't yet provided a phone number, "Put in your phone number to use goodspot via text later."
 5b.
 If they've provided a phone number, "Check this number - is it still correct?"

 6. See main view.
-Has a map with all spots on it.
+Has a map with all spots on it, plus filter controls, plus geolocate button, plus 'share a spot.'
+7. I click on Share A Spot.
+8. I fill out the form and submit.